 - I could improve my flexibility by …

-- I could improve my cardio fitness by …
+- To improve my cardio fitness I could …

 - I could improve my upper body strength by …

-In these three examples, the word in bold is the target and therefore the methods or processes need to be added at the end, in place of the three little dots.
+In these three examples, the word in bold is the target – the thing you’re aiming to improve.
+Therefore the methods or processes need to be added at the end.
 For example: